ishaanvatus/cellular_automata/conways_game_of_life/how_to_run.md

 # Dependencies
 ffmpeg, a linux environment

-_P.S you could totally run this on Windows if you can convert the shell script into a bash script_
+_P.S you could totally run this on Windows if you can convert the shell script into a bash script, and recompile using a MinGW or something similar_

 # Command-line usage